-The 2025 Range Rover Evoque makes a strong statement through its interior and exterior styling.
-The minimalist interior is perhaps the most striking, and it's certainly a quiet and comfortable place to spend your time behind the wheel.
-Unfortunately, the Evoque does little else to distinguish itself from its well-rounded rivals.Read full review
+The 2025 Land Rover Range Rover Evoque makes a strong statement with sleek, stylish proportions and boasts a dapper, minimalist interior.
+The Evoque is quiet and comfortable behind the wheel, but it does little else to distinguish itself from more well-rounded and less expensive rivals.Read full review

 Let's face it — no one's buying a 2025 Range Rover Evoque for its off-road capability.
 Most buyers will be drawn to its tidy footprint (great for zipping around and parking in the city), ample features and Baby Range Rover style.
 But should you want to scale the local fire roads en route to the wine bar, it's nice to know that you can.
 Range Rover's smallest and most affordable SUV combines the interior elegance and hushed ride of its larger counterparts with advanced trail tech.
 But aside from its all-terrain attitude and posh pedigree, the Evoque doesn't distinguish itself much from rivals.